A 5 Diamond Experience

 Aimee was born in Virginia, raised in New Mexico, graduated high school in Texas and attended college in Missouri.
 Her mother a school nurse and her father a master gunsmith makes Aimee well-versed, well-traveled and well-respected amongst her service industry peers.

 She partnered with her husband to create the brand, A Veteran’s Valet.
-Together with their intimate team, they park over 60,000 vehicles per year, valet at more than 50 private and corporate events and spend hundreds of hours per year working with organizations like American Airlines Sky Ball and the Salvation Army.
+Together with their intimate team, they park over 100,000 vehicles per year, valet at more than 100 corporate and military events and spend hundreds of hours per year working with organizations like American Airlines Sky Ball and the Salvation Army.

 As a former Hospital Corpsman of Marines and Sailors, John had treated many service members as a part of the Ft.
 Irwin Army Medical Center and the 31 Area Branch Medical Clinic in Camp Pendleton, CA.

 John has always had a passion to serve and thought everyone deserved the best experiences.
 Realizing the transition from military to civilian life was harder than expected, he began a career in hospitality.
 John struggled in many ways never thinking corporations truly understood the value of veteran employees and especially their leadership.

 In February 2015, with the support of his wife Aimee, John founded the brand “A Veteran’s Valet.”
 Their passion is people and their resources are veterans and first responders.
 At any point during your experience, you will have been humbly served by one of our nation's heroes.